kubek2k/chunkwm.nix/README.md

 # ChunkWM nix expression

-Nix expression to install chunkWM on darwin nix environment.
+Nix expression to install [chunkWM](https://koekeishiya.github.io/chunkwm/) on darwin nix environment.
-Expression was shamelessly stolen from @peel/dotfiles.
-All the kudos should go for him.
+Expression was shamelessly stolen from https://github.com/peel/dotfiles/.
+All the kudos should go to @peel.

 ## Installation